banner

 } else {

-// Here, queue the event
+// Queue the event here

 enqueueInputEvent(event, this, 0, true);